writethedocs/www/docs/guide/tools/git_basics.rst

 How-to Use Git and Github
 #########################

-Written by: `David Smatlak <https://www.linkedin.com/in/davidsmatlak>`_

 Introduction
 ============

 Software developers use `Git <https://git-scm.com/>`_ and `GitHub <https://github.com/>`_ for version control of their source code.
 Documentation should be included with the software so it is necessary for technical writers to have knowledge of these tools.
 This document is a user guide for common Git commands to manage files stored on GitHub.
-The document explains how to set up and update a repository, and how to fork a respository so you can participate with open source projects.
+The document explains how to set up and update a repository, and how to fork a repository so you can participate with open source projects.

 If you do not have Git installed or a GitHub account you will need to do that before you begin.
-It is beneficial to have basic knowledge of `ReStructuredText <http://docutils.sourceforge.net/rst.html>`_ or `Markdown <http://commonmark.org/>`_ becasuse GitHub renders those markup languages.
+It is beneficial to have basic knowledge of `reStructuredText <http://docutils.sourceforge.net/rst.html>`_ or `Markdown <http://commonmark.org/>`_ because GitHub renders those markup languages.

 * `Install Git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git>`_.
 There are versions for MacOS, Linux, and Windows.
 * Go to `GitHub <https://github.com/>`_ and click **Sign Up** to create an account.

 .. note::
-   You can manage your respositories via `HTTPS <https://help.github.com/articles/which-remote-url-should-i-use/>`_ or configure `SSH <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/>`_.
+   You can manage your repositories via `HTTPS <https://help.github.com/articles/which-remote-url-should-i-use/>`_ or configure `SSH <https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/>`_.

 Terminology